Zappandy/clevr-ref_iep-ref/README.md

 The old implementation relied on Unix command calls.
 These were updated to be run on a Windows system.

+Python 3.5 BUT AS 2022 we have to keep in mind the following warning:

+*DEPRECATION: Python 3.5 reached the end of its life on September 13th, 2020.
+Please upgrade your Python as Python 3.5 is no longer maintained. pip 21.0 will drop support for Python 3.5 in January 2021. pip 21.0 will remove support for this functionality.*

 # Instructions